vandycknick/nvd.codes/content/posts/2019/2019-03-18-dotnet-build-target-net4x-on-unix-systems.md

 ---
 title: How to target net4x on Unix based systems with dotnet build
 description: .NET Core and Mono has made it easy for us as developers to run applications on multiple platforms.
-But targeting multiple runtimes can sometimes still prove to be quite difficult...
+But targeting multiple runtimes can sometimes still prove to be quite difficult.
 date: 2019-03-18 21:00:00 +01:00
 categories: [dotnet, dotnet core, mono, unix, build]
 ---